The Counterfeit

 - therefore one must remain in a compromise structure until something better appears.

-But that reasoning reverses the whole biblical pattern.
+But that reasoning reverses the biblical pattern.
 The desert lasted long.
 Elias appeared isolated.
 Good Friday seemed decisive.
 Yet God preserved what was His through all of it.

 The present crisis must therefore be read under this rule: do not call compromise preservation.
 Do not call managed contradiction a providential refuge.
 Do not treat the survival of the Vatican II antichurch, the Novus Ordo, or its softer shelters in SSPX, FSSP, and ICKSP as evidence of divine approval.